ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

 Status: draft

 @todo:
-- improve the planning for this unit
+- improve the planning for this unit (examples & steps to follow)
-- update planing to hooks
-- prepare examples
-- note: it can also be good to prepare a boilerplate app to start speaking about state (see: "/Luis/pro/Ironhack/_playground/first-react-app/first-react-app")
+- create slides (ex. syntax, functional updates etc.)

 -->